-Green Shield - drug plan exceptions.
+Green Shield - drug plan exceptions:

-- vitamin products, patent medicines, blood and blood plasma, contraceptive devices, foams, or gels, atomizers, vaporizers, and first aid supplies - ingredients or products which have not been approved for the treatment of a medical condition or disease and are deemed to be experimental in nature and/or may be in the testing stage - cosmetic products - mixtures, compounded by a pharmacist, which do not contain one or more ingredient(s) under your prescription plan or which do not conform to the current extemporaneous compound policy - food and nutritional systems - delivery and transportation charges - video instructional kits, informational manuals, or pamphlets
+- vitamin products, patent medicines, blood and blood plasma, contraceptive devices, foams, or gels, atomizers, vaporizers, and first aid supplies. - ingredients or products which have not been approved for the treatment of a medical condition or disease and are deemed to be experimental in nature and/or may be in the testing stage. - After you have reached the maximum of five dispensing fees in a given year for a DIN that qualifies as a maintenance drug, the dispensing fee portion of the prescription cost will no longer be covered by your drug plan - cosmetic products. - mixtures, compounded by a pharmacist, which do not contain one or more ingredient(s) under your prescription plan or which do not conform to the current extemporaneous compound policy. - food and nutritional systems. - delivery and transportation charges. - video instructional kits, informational manuals, or pamphlets.